-Drawing on examples of best practice from around the world, this book uses a theoretical framework and examples from real clients and simulations to help promote the learning and teaching of the law affecting migrants.
-It showcases contributions from over 20 academics and practitioners experienced in asylum and immigration law and helps to unpick how to teach the complex international laws and procedures relating to migration between different countries and regions.
-The different sections of the book explore educational best practice, what content can be covered, different models for teaching and learning, and strategies to deal with challenges.
+Drawing on examples of best practice from around the world, this book uses a theoretical framework and examples from real clients to simulations to help promote the learning and teaching of the law affecting migrants.
+It showcases contributions from over 30 academics and practitioners experienced in asylum and immigration law and helps to unpick how to teach the complex international laws and procedures relating to migration between different countries and regions.
+The various sections of the book explore educational best practice, what content can be covered, models for teaching and learning, strategies to deal with challenges and ways forward.

 The book will appeal to scholars, researchers and practitioners of migration and asylum law, those teaching migration law electives and involved in curriculum design, as well as students of international, common and civil law.

 Introduction Richard Grimes, Vera Honuskova and Ulrich Stege

 Part 1: A framework for learning and teaching

 Chapter 1 – The theory behind (more) effective learning and teaching.

 Richard Grimes and Simona Travnickova

 Part 2: What to teach: content and subject